Shawon5030/History-Of-All-Programming-Language-/Python.md

-The yield statement, which returns a value from a generator function (and also an operator); used to implement coroutines The return statement, used to return a value from a function The import and from statements, used to import modules whose functions or variables can be used in the current program
+The yield statement, which returns a value from a generator function (and also an operator); used to implement coroutines The return statement, used to return a value from a function The import and from statements, used to import modules whose functions or variables can be used in the current program The match and case statements, analogous to a switch statement construct, which compares an expression against one or more cases as a control-flow measure